ciscoheat/sveltekit-flash-message/README.md

 ## Securing the flash message

 Since the flash message is transferred in a cookie, it can be easily tampered with, so don't trust its content.
 Treat it like you do with any user data - hanging from a ten-foot pole over a fiery pit. 🔥 So never use `{@html}` to display it, and if you need to persist it for some reason, make sure you validate it.

+## Together with Superforms

+The sister library to sveltekit-flash-message is **Superforms**, the all-in-one solution for forms in SvelteKit.
+You can use them together with just a little bit of extra configuration, [found here](https://superforms.vercel.app/flash-messages) on the Superforms website.

 ## Useful snippets